luojia65/tm1637-display-demo/README.md

 # Future plans

 - Reuse hardware timer for mutliple screens
-- Use hardware I2C instead of software simulated I2C
+- Use hardware I2C instead of software simulated I2C implemetation
-- Present a HH:MM clock example
+- Present a HH:MM clock example with symbol `:` blinking
+- Write an abstract portable TM1637 library that can be used on other MCU brands

 # Contributing